 State Funding for Social Movements and the Nonprofit Sector

-The following video, produced in 2017, provides a 5 minute introduction to our project.
+The following video provides a 5 minute introduction to our project.

 This project was funded by the Social Sciences and Humanities Research Council.
 It also received generous financial support from the University of Alberta Library’s Digital Initiatives team, the Arts Resource Centre and the Kule Institute for Advanced Studies.